islalowe/islalowe.github.io/_tabs/projects.md

 **Built with:** JavaScript, Python, Fly.io, Cloudflare

 **Lessons Learned:** This project is excellent practice for front-end development and design.
 I learned about html classes and optimizing .css to reduce redundancy.
 I also learned about finding open-source or student discount tools and platforms for project integration.
 One takeaway from the process of beginning this project was the importance of mocking up ideas before creating them and then asking for feedback from people outside the project.
-The initial table has gone under many revisions because the intended use was initially difficult for users to intuitively discern.
+The initial table has undergone many revisions because the intended use was initially difficult for users to intuitively discern.

 [View Site](https://routelette.fly.dev/)